AikidoSec/firewall-ruby/docs/rails.md

 Rails.application.config.zen.logger = Logger.new(...)
 ```

-You should supply an instance of ruby's [Logger](https://github.com/ruby/logger)
+You should supply an instance of Ruby's [Logger](https://github.com/ruby/logger)
 class.